Back to AI/ML Overview

 🧭The question behind the question

-The question I keep getting asked β€” by recruiters, by candidates, by anyone building their first RAG system β€” is deceptively simple:
+The question I keep getting asked β€” by recruiters, by candidates, by anyone building their first system β€” is deceptively simple:

 πŸ’¬The clarifying question